ESI-FAR/Mopo-spinedb_api-benchmarks/benchmarks/README.md

 ## Benchmarking

 Benchmarking is done with the `timeit` package via the command line.
-Using it in this way is faster (and thus presumably more accurate) and produces more useful output (lowest runtime of a batch).
+Using it in this way produces faster times (and thus presumably more accurate) and produces more useful output (lowest runtime of a batch).

 ### Preparations